 If you have a bachelor's degree, you can mentor a student and share some of your real-life experiences.
 A mentor is both a friend and a counselor, providing advice and guidance that help students meet the challenges of high school and prepare them for the college experience.

 Discover volunteer opportunities from Downhill Volunteer Ski Instructor to Youth Resource Center Assistants and everything in between.

 There are countless opportunities to volunteer in our schools beyond academic tutoring: helping in a library or the school office, assisting parents during enrollment, or chaperoning a field trip.
 To volunteer at a specific school, contact that school directly.

-Title VII Indian Education is a federal project designed to provide eligible American Indian and Alaska Native students with tutoring, cultural enrichment, and other services that meet the "culturally related academic needs" of AI/AN students.
-For information on volunteer opportunities, contact Coordinator, Rachel Byington.
+Title VI Indian Education is a federal project designed to provide eligible Indian and Alaska Native students with tutoring, cultural enrichment, and other services designed to meet the "culturally related academic needs" of AI/AN students.
+For information on programming please contact Instructional Resource Teacher, Tara Tindall.